 4. Husky 32218 Center Line Anti Sway Hitch

-The Husky 32218 is a popular option as it combines weight distribution and sway control into a single unit.
+The Husky 32218 is another popular option as it combines weight distribution and sway control into a single unit.
 It has a gross trailer weight rating of 12,000 LBS and tongue weight capacity of 1,200 LBS, which is perfect for most trailers.

 Other features of the Husky 32218 Anti Sway Hitch include: